mctantwerp/Canvas-Student-Announcement-Discord-Bot/README.md

 ### Prerequisites

-* Download/Install the latest version of NodeJS (Includes NPM)
+* Download/Install the latest version of NodeJS (Be sure that you download Node V12) (Includes NPM)
   ```sh
   https://nodejs.org/en/
   ```